ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 In many scenarios, the state space is significantly complex and multi-dimensional to where neural networks are increasingly used to predict the best action, which is where deep reinforcement learning and GPU acceleration comes into play.
 With deep reinforcement learning, the agents are typically processing 2D imagery using convolutional neural networks (CNNs), processing inputs that are an order of magnitude more complex than low-dimensional RL, and have the ability to learn "from vision" with the end-to-end network (referred to as "pixels-to-actions").

 This project was entirely resolved using Udacity's workspace and the pytorch framework with [openAI gym environment](https://blog.openai.com/openai-gym-beta/) to verify that the deep reinforcement learning algorithms are indeed learning.

+[OpenAI Gym](http://gym.openai.com/) is a is a toolkit for reinforcement learning research that has recently gained popularity in the machine learning community.
+OpenAI Gym focuses on the episodic setting of RL, aiming to maximize the expectation of total reward each episode and to get an acceptable level of performance as fast as possible.

+The main problem with Reinceforment Learning in robotics is the high cost per trial, which is not only the economical cost but also the long time needed to perform learning operations.
+Another known issue is that learning with a real robot in a real environment can be dangerous, specially with flying robots like quad-copters.
+In order to overcome this difficulties, advanced robotics simulators like [Gazebo](http://gazebosim.org/) have been developed which help saving costs, reducing time and speeding up the simulation.

+The architecture consists of three main software blocks: OpenAI Gym, ROS and Gazebo.
+Environments developed in OpenAI Gym interact with the Robot Operating System, which is the connection between the Gym itself and Gazebo simulator.
+Gazebo provides a robust physics engine, high-quality graphics, and convenient programmatic and graphical interfaces.

 The [gazebo-arm.world](gazebo/gazebo-arm.world) include three main components which define the environment:

  * The robotic arm with a gripper attached to it.
  * A camera sensor, to capture images to feed into the DQN.